cran-task-views/ExtremeValue/ExtremeValue.md

         univariate estimation for the block maxima and poisson point process approache by MLE.
 It also incorporates a non-stationarity through the parameters.
+    -   The package `r pkg("extremefit")` provides
+        modelization of exceedances over a threshold in the Pareto type tail.
+It computes an adaptive choice of the threshold.
     -   The package `r pkg("fExtremes")` provides univariate data processing and modelling.
 It includes extremal index estimation.